NLESC-JCER/run-cpp-on-web/kitchen-sink/README.md

 (Click on image to get interactive version)

 You can try out different initial guesses to get different amount of iterations.
-For example having initial guess located in a local minium like `2` will make the algorithm use many iterations to jump over the minimum.
+For example having initial guess located in a local minimum like `2` will make the algorithm use many iterations to jump over the minimum.

 ## Recap